Zilliqa/zq2/docs/checkpoints.md

 If the node does not have a data directory (i.e. is running on an ephemeral in-memory database), no checkpoints will be exported, regardless of the `do_checkpoints` parameter.

 ## Checkpoint file format
-The checkpoint file consists of a 21-byte header followed by, in version 1, the block data and the state data in a plaintext format.
+The checkpoint file consists of a 21-byte header followed by, in version 2, the block data, the block's transactions and the state trie of the *parent* block in a plaintext format.

 The header contains:
  * 8 magic bytes corresponding to the ASCII string `ZILCHKPT`